andyatkinson/presentations/railsconf2025/10_mistakes.md

 <h2>❌ Mistake #1—Rejecting Mechanical Sympathy <span class="corner-fixes">✅ 🛠️ Fixes</span></h2>

-- Restructure, reduce, and optimize to minimize CPU, memory, and IO
 - Take control of your SQL (`to_sql`)<sup><a href="#footnote-9-5-4-1">59</a></sup> and execution plans (`.explain()`)
 - Replace high update churn designs with "append-mostly", e.g. *slotted counters*,<sup><a href="#footnote-9-5-5">60</a></sup> Increase *HOT updates*.<sup><a href="#footnote-9-5-6">61</a></sup>
 - Prevent lazy loading with *Strict Loading*.<sup><a href="#footnote-9-5-7">62</a></sup> Start by logging violations.<sup><a href="#footnote-9-5-8">63</a></sup>